Chapter 5: Handling Problems

 How to handle:

-• Find workaround or mock
+• Find a workaround or mock

-• Report issue to vendor
+• Report the issue to the vendor

-• Escalate to infrastructure team
+• Escalate to the infrastructure team

-• Work on different part of feature
+• Work on a different part of the feature

 4. People Blockers